ome/omero-guide-ilastik/docs/ilastik.rst

 Similar script, but not using Fiji, was prepared.
 The script performs the same steps as the Fiji script above, but using python arrays.
 The advantage of this approach is the ease of use and speed, as one client side software component (Fiji) is not used.
-[LINK TO PYTHON SCRIPT on idr0062 dataset]
+The script is presented as a part of Notebook https://github.com/ome/training-notebooks/blob/master/ilastik/pixels_classification.ipynb

 Manual workflow of Object classification on z-stacks in Ilastik
 ---------------------------------------------------------------